jcbeyler/wasm-to-llvm-prototype/README.md

 * tests*: test folder with copies of the spec test files that are supported, meaning that the compiler does generate llvm code for them.

-The code itself is divided in:
+The code itself is divided in major components:

 * *opt.flex* : the Flex lexer that reads the input code